About Dog Ate It

 A note on affiliate links

-Some of the links on this site — particularly pet insurance and product recommendations — are affiliate links.
-If you click and buy, we may earn a small commission at no extra cost to you.
+Some product recommendations on this site are Amazon Associates affiliate links.
+If you click and buy something, we may earn a small commission at no extra cost to you.
 This is how we keep the site free.
-We only recommend providers we'd use ourselves.
+We only recommend categories we'd genuinely use ourselves — and only where they fit the topic naturally.
+Emergency and vet-call pages are kept editorial-only.
+Full disclosure.